ariefwara/cloud-libra/readme.md

-Here is the final version of the **README.md** incorporating the conceptual note and details about the demo app:

----

 # **Cloud-Libra API Project**

 Cloud-Libra is a conceptual library management API built with **Spring Boot**.
 It showcases design, architecture, and development skills while being containerized for deployment across various platforms, including **Docker**, **Kubernetes**, **AWS ECS Fargate**, and **GCP Cloud Run**.

----

 ## **Live Demo**

 You can check the **demo application** hosted on my home server (running via **Docker** and exposed via **Cloudflared**):
 [https://cloud-libra.ariefwara.my.id](https://cloud-libra.ariefwara.my.id)

----

 ## **Project Scope**